AdobeDocs/marketo.es-ES/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md

    ![](assets/image2015-5-27-16-3a15-3a58.png)

-1. Si no se implementa un objeto, haga clic en **Editar **junto al elemento.
+1. Si no se implementa un objeto, haga clic en **Editar** al lado del elemento.

    ![](assets/image2014-9-24-17-3a23-3a45.png)